brianminsk/PythonClasses/UW_Python220_Advanced_Programming_In_Python/README.rst

 Each lesson in the repository tends to have this structure, though lessons 4 through 8 and 10 did not have activities.

 In general, most of the work was done from scratch, with code copied from the lesson content occasionally.
-We forked from a central class repository on GitHub and when we were ready to turn in work we pushed it from our forked repository, and made a pull request back to the main repository for instructory review.
+We forked from a central class repository on GitHub and when we were ready to turn in work we pushed it from our forked repository, and made a pull request back to the main repository for instructor review.